TriMLP: Revenge of a MLP-like Architecture in Sequential Recommendation: Methodology

-\subsubsection{Triangular Mixer}
+\subsection{Triangular Mixer}

-The mixer aims at making the cross-token communication in strict compliance with chronological order and modelling the sequential dependency in line with the behavior pattern over time.
-As depicted in the part (b) of Figure \ref{framework}, it adopts the dual-branch structure to capture the global and local relations among tokens simultaneously.
-Formulaically, it can be expressed as
+Triangular Mixer endows the cross-token communication in strict compliance with chronological order.
+As shown in Figure \ref{architecture} (a), the mixer takes as input the sequence representations \emph{\textbf{X}}, and encodes the sequential dependency through the global mixing layer and local mixing layer, successively.
+Formulaically, it can be expressed as,

+where ``$\top$'' is the matrix transposition and $\emph{\textbf{Y}}\in\mathbb{R}^{n \times d}$ is the encoded sequence representations.
+The global mixing ${\rm Mix}_{ \rm G}(\cdot)$ injects the long-range sequential dependency and the local mixing ${\rm Mix}_{ \rm L}(\cdot)$ further captures the local patterns.
+These two mixing layers share the identical structure (as Figure \ref{architecture} (b)), and can be expressed as,